KPar/HueView/README.md

 ```
 # Possible Use Cases

+## Use Case #1
-Situation: A message has been sent in a social app, or a new feature is available under the drawer, all accessed by pressing a toolbar icon.
+**Situation:** A message has been sent in a social app, or a new feature is available under the drawer, all accessed by pressing a toolbar icon.
 How do we notify users in a more intuitive way?

-Solution: By applying HueView to the specific toolbar icon, user will be engaged in pressing the icon to obtain the new information.
-Once the icon is pressed, the icon will return to it's original color.  ( toolbarStop() )
+**Solution:** By applying HueView to the specific toolbar icon, user will be engaged in pressing the icon to obtain the new information.
+Once the icon is pressed, the icon will return to it's original color *( toolbarStop() )*.

 ## License
 ```
 Copyright 2017 Kenny Paredes, Valiant Dots